Make an appointment at Newcastle

 After hours care

 If you need urgent medical attention outside of our operating hours, please telephone 4921 6000 and a recorded message will give you our after hours arrangements.
 This practice provides 24 hour care for our patients through GP Access which operates after 6pm on weekdays, on weekends from 12pm Saturday, and public holidays.
-On Saturday mornings you can attend the Broadmeadow Medical Centre by phoning 4041 4400.
+On Saturday mornings you can attend HealthSure Medical Centre, Jesmond by phoning 4951 2700.

 Every morning, there is one clinic for urgent problems.
 These appointments should be used for problems that are urgent or cannot wait for a routine appointment and are best booked by telephone between 8:30-9:00am as these clinics fill up very quickly.
 During these clinics, the doctor will deal with the urgent problem but may ask you to make another appointment for non-urgent, longstanding or on-going problems.
 If you feel you need to see a doctor urgently, please discuss it with the receptionist or nurse.